 All teacher certification programs require a supervised student teaching/internship with a minimum of internship hours per the Washington Administrative Code (WAC).
 Traditional route programs such as these 3 pathways require internship experiences equaling a minimum of 450 hours.
-Alternative route programs such as the STAR program require internship experiences with a different structure and length (a minimum of 540 hours).
 Each student is expected to complete all required graduate core requirements; program, endorsement, and field experience requirements; and certification requirements before applying for the final teaching internship.
 All field experiences (practica) and Student Teaching Internship hours must be completed during the semester in which students are enrolled for the practica or Student Teaching Internship.
 In extraordinary situations where additional hours might be needed for completion, students must have director approval to continue and then must register for additional coursework at an additional expense.
 In these situations, approval to continue is not guaranteed.